Codesh-Organization-Foundation-Inc/Codesh-Compiler/README.md

 > * Compilation times may be slightly slower

 ## Default Paths
-The default paths below can be overwritten using `--talmud-codesh-path` and `"--jre-path`.
+The default paths below can be overwritten using `--talmud-codesh-path` and `--jre-path`.

 ### JRE
 The Motzie B'She'ela will first use `JAVA_HOME` if present.
 Otherwise, it is platform-dependent: